makoki13/bikepacking_planner/README.md

     - Create / modify / delete Garmin CP climbs
     - Create / modify / delete RWGPS descents
     - Generate PDF
+    TODO
+        - disable direct modify of composed pois.
+Mandatory with the edit/add panel of each one.

 _Roadmap_